How to vibe with Claude Code: A guide for scaredy cats

 Don’t even worry about what the project will be about.
 You’ll figure that out later.
 For now, we’re just going to create the shell.
 Think of it like the blank canvas of a painting…

-In the VS Code terminal, hit the + button to open a second terminal (yes you can have multiple terminals running)
+In VS Code, use Terminal -> New Terminal to open a second terminal (yes you can have multiple terminals running)

 Enter this: